Paddock Rules – Formula SAE Electric

 Everyone (participants, volunteers, sponsors, and spectators) at Formula SAE Electric would like to enjoy an accident-free event.
 Rules listed alphabetically must be followed.

-ASSIGNED PADDOCK: Your team is assigned one paddock location.
-Your must be able to operate within your own paddock spot.
-Only your FSAE trailer or commercial rental truck will be parked in paddock.
-All other vehicles will be required to park outside oval in MIS Fan Zone.
-See Event Site Review for more information.
+ASSIGNED PADDOCK: Each team is assigned one paddock location.
+Teams must operate within their assigned paddock spot.
+Only the FSAE trailer (and truck if not detaching) or commercial rental truck will be parked in paddock.
+All other vehicles must park outside the oval in the MIS Fan Zone.
+For details, see Event Site Review.

-• Use of motorcycles, quads, bicycles, skateboards, rollerblades, scooters, or similar person-carrying devices in any part of the competition area, including paddocks, in prohibited, as are self-propelled pit carts, toolboxes, tire carrier, etc.
+• Prohibited devices: Motorcycles, quads, bicycles, skateboards, rollerblades, scooters, or similar personal transportation devices are not allowed anywhere in the competition area, including paddocks.
+Self-propelled pit carts, toolboxes, and tire carriers are also prohibited.

-• Alcohol, illegal drugs, weapons, or other illegal material are prohibited on the event site.
+• Prohibited substances and items: Alcohol, marijuana (any use), illegal drugs, weapons, or any other illegal materials are strictly prohibited on site.

 DRIVER’S EQUIPMENT: Anytime the driver is in the cockpit with the engine running, the following approved safety equipment must be worn: helmet, driver’s suit, racing gloves, goggles/face shields, racing shoes, and hair covering, if necessary (Rule VE.3 “Driver’s Equipment”).